 Short-Term Borrowings: The Bank utilizes a variety of sources to raise borrowed funds at competitive rates, including FHLB borrowings and the FRB discount window.
-FHLB borrowings typically carry rates approximating the London Inter-Bank Offered Rate (LIBOR) for the equivalent term and are secured with investments or high quality loans.
+FHLB borrowings typically carry competitive rates for the equivalent term and are secured with investments or high quality loans.
 Interest is accrued on a monthly basis based on the outstanding borrowings and is included in Interest Expense on the Consolidated Statements of Income.